-As I wandered through the residential area, I saw low-rise dwellings and shops on the street.
+As I wandered through the residential area in Jakarta, I saw low-rise dwellings and shops on the street.
 The end of the residential area was approaching when I saw a skyscraper at the end of the street when I was walking through in the middle of the street.
 The smell of ordinary people's life does not come from the redeveloped high-rise buildings anymore.
 From the direction, the skyscraper in this photo was facing Hayam Wuruk Street, one of the main streets in Jakarta.

 The contrast between low-rise buildings and high-rise buildings inevitably gives a sense of the gap between rich and poor.
 In fact, the Gini coefficient, an indicator of income inequality in society, is quite high, around 0.4. in Indonesia.
 The rich are getting richer and the less rich are staying less rich in this country.